techbelle/the-little-mongodb-book/en/mongodb.markdown

 	db.employees.find({manager: ObjectId("4d85c7039ab0fd70a117d730")})

 There's nothing magical here.
-In the worst cases, most of the time, the lack of join will merely require an extra query (likely indexed).
+In the worst cases, most of the time, not using a join will merely require an extra query (likely indexed).
+Having said all that, MongoDB does provide `$lookup` stage in its aggregation framework which we will cover in a later chapter.

 ## Arrays and Embedded Documents ##
-Just because MongoDB doesn't have full support for joins doesn't mean it doesn't have a few tricks up its sleeve.
+Just because MongoDB doesn't have extensive support for joins doesn't mean it doesn't have a few tricks up its sleeve.
 Remember when we saw that MongoDB supports arrays as first class objects of a document?
 It turns out that this is incredibly handy when dealing with many-to-one or many-to-many relationships.
 As a simple example, if an employee could have two managers, we could simply store these in an array:

 	db.employees.insert({_id: ObjectId("4d85c7039ab0fd70a117d733"), name: 'Siona', manager: [ObjectId("4d85c7039ab0fd70a117d730"), ObjectId("4d85c7039ab0fd70a117d732")] })